papaponmx/blog/array_reduce_for_newbies.md

 Let's start with a first principles approach and go to the dictionary.
 According to Dictionary.com, to reduce means:

 > 1. To bring down to a smaller extent, size, amount, number, etc.
-> 2. To lower in degree, intensity, etc.:
+> 2. To lower in degree, intensity, etc.

-**Synonyms for reduce**
+> **Synonyms for reduce**
-diminish, decrease, shorten, abridge, curtail, contract, retrench.
+> diminish, decrease, shorten, abridge, curtail, contract, retrench.

 With this in mind, it now easier to understand what a reducer function is.
 Simply put, a **reducer function reduces *n* input items to a single return value**.